Get the latest strategies to protect your revenue in your inbox

 Third-party app stores are often a more agreeable ecosystem for fake apps and scammers.
 The main app stores, like Apple’s app store and the Google Play Store, have very robust and well-funded security measures in place to limit the amount of fake apps.
 On the other hand, third-party app stores may often have less security and compliance measures, making it easier for scammers to distribute their fake apps and target specific users.

-Why 3rd party apps stores represent a security threat for brands
+Why third-party app stores represent a security threat for brands

-Outside of Apple’s App Store, the Google Play Store and Amazon’s App Store, there exists a whole host of third party app stores.
-Many of these third party app stores have smaller ecosystems but are targeted towards promoting specific kinds of apps or attracting a particular subset of users.
-While these third party app stores may seem like a valuable opportunity for brands and consumers they also represent an increased security threat because they attract a variety of fake apps.
+Outside of Apple’s App Store, the Google Play Store, and Amazon’s App Store, there exists a whole host of third-party app stores.
+Many of these have smaller ecosystems but are targeted toward promoting specific kinds of apps or attracting a particular subset of users.
+While these third-party app stores may seem like a valuable opportunity for brands and consumers, they also represent an increased security threat because they attract a variety of fake apps.

 For many years Apple has blocked third-party app stores from operating on its devices.
-To protect their devices and their users they have always funneled apps through their own app store where app owners have had to abide by their guidelines.
-However, since the EU’s Digital Markets Act entered into force on November 1, 2022, Apple has been forced to change their stance.
+To protect their devices and their users, they have always funneled apps through their own App Store where app owners have had to abide by their guidelines.
+However, since the EU’s Digital Markets Act entered into force on November 1, 2022, Apple has been forced to change its stance.

 This new EU legislation requires Apple to allow European users to download apps from alternative and third-party app stores.
 This is supposed to implement ‘rules for digital gatekeepers to ensure open markets’.